 - Participate in workplace socialisation opportunities

-- Will I get a job after I graduate from the OWL programme?
+- Will I get a job after I graduate from the OWL training programme?

 -

-There is no guarantee of a full-time job from the OWL programme.
-KARE and WALK help OWL graduates seek full time or part time employment in the public or private sectors.
-Some graduates have secured contracts in the Houses of the Oireachtas and Public Appointments Service.
+There is no guarantee of a full-time job from the OWL training programme.
+Kare and WALK help OWL graduates seek full-time or part-time employment in the public or private sectors.
+Some graduates have secured contracts in a number of other Government Departments and offices.

-- If I am not eligible for the OWL programme are there other options for me?
+- If I am not eligible for the OWL training programme, are there other options for me?

 -